kdeldycke/kevin-deldycke-blog/content/posts/best-open-source-payroll-software.md

 > ERP5 even manage payroll, while any other free software ERP has gone as far

 Hey wait.
-I wrote this module !
+I wrote this module!

 And here is their final evaluation (0 is the lowest, 5 the highest note) of all payroll systems for each ERP (from page 88):